History Essay Guide

 Sourcing Primary and Secondary Resources

 Secondary sources are one step removed from that immediacy.
 These are interpretations and analyses of historical events by later scholars.
 Books, journal articles, documentaries, and essays fall into this category.
 They provide context and scholarly debate to enrich your understanding and support your argument.
+For guidance on how to evaluate and use these sources, consult a resource like the Purdue OWL research guide.

 Both primary and secondary sources are important.
-Primary sources give you the original narrative, and secondary sources give you the analysis to help you interpret those narratives.
+Primary sources give you the original narrative, and secondary sources give you the analysis to help interpret those narratives.
 A well-argued historical essay weaves both together, using secondary sources to frame and analyse the primary evidence.

 Evaluating Sources